-Dr. José Rizal, the Philippines’ National Hero, is celebrated on his namesake day on the 30th of December.
+Dr. José Rizal, the Philippines’ National Hero, is celebrated on his namesake day every 30 December.

 |2017||30 Dec||Sat||Rizal Day|